konfou/konfou.github.io/_posts/2021-03-23-pantheon-of-distributed-operating-systems.md

 Amoeba was  a system written  from scratch.
 Though it had  a Unix-like interface, the kernel was designed with a microkernel architecture.
-This made it among the first, and basically the very few even now, successful microkernel operating  systems.
+This makes  it  among  the  first,  and basically  the  very  few  even  now, successful (in  that it was  used for day-to-day  computing) microkernel operating systems.
 That architecture means that the system has a modular structure and is a collection  of independent processes.
 Those processes can either be application programs,  called _clients_, or _servers_ such as drivers.
 The microkernel basic  function is to provide an environment inside  which client  and servers  communicate.
 Its  job is  to support threads,   remote  procedural   call  (RPC),   memory  management,   and I/O. Everything else is built atop those primitives.

 Some Amoeba-specific software outside the kernel is: